“Please try not to bring attention to yourself,” Jason warned me, swiping his key-card, getting us into the building.

-We were inches from freedom but I couldn’t leave the rest of the fae locked inside to be tortured.
-As the the talisman took control of me their whispers had become cries.
-I was beginning to feel their pain and I couldn't let them suffer any longer.
+We were inches from freedom, but I couldn’t leave the rest of the fae locked inside to be tortured.
+As the talisman took control of me, their whispers had become cries.
+I was beginning to feel their pain, and I couldn't let them suffer any longer.

 They screeched, dragging themselves open across the dirty, yellowed linoleum floor.
-The mercenaries that had abandoned Captain Cooper came running from around corner weapons drawn.
+The mercenaries that had abandoned Captain Cooper came running from around the corner, weapons drawn.

 “We should stay.”
 I pleaded to Jason.

 Their glamour had failed them long ago.
-Even from the stairs I would see the years of abuse as their tattered discolored skin shined brightly under the dull fluorescent light.
+Even from the stairs, I would see the years of abuse as their tattered discolored skin shined brightly under the dull fluorescent light.
 Howls echoed through the halls bringing the mercenaries to a halt.
-The fae were rabib.
+The fae was rabid.

 I ran past Jason.
 “Yep, they’re good.”

-“He’s worthless.”
-Jason said, dropping him to the ground.
+“He’s worthless to walk through their doors willingly Jason said, dropping him to the ground.